AndreiChertkov/teneva_bm/README.md

 - `func` - a collection of analytic functions of a real multidimensional argument.
 The collection includes the following benchmarks: `BmFuncAckley`, `BmFuncAlpine`, `BmFuncDixon`, `BmFuncExp`, `BmFuncGriewank`, `BmFuncMichalewicz`, `BmFuncPiston`, `BmFuncQing`, `BmFuncRastrigin`, `BmFuncRosenbrock`, `BmFuncSchaffer`, `BmFuncSchwefel`.
     > For almost all functions, the exact global minimum ("continuous x point", not multi-index) is known (see `bm.x_min_real` and `bm.y_min_real`).
 For a number of functions (`BmFuncAlpine`, `BmFuncExp`, `BmFuncGriewank`, `BmFuncMichalewicz`, `BmFuncQing`, `BmFuncRastrigin`, `BmFuncRosenbrock`, `BmFuncSchwefel`), a `bm.build_cores()` method is available that returns an exact representation of the function on the discrete grid used in the benchmark in the tensor train (TT) format as a list of 3D TT-cores.

-- `oc` - a collection of optimal control problems described by ordinary differential equations with discrete binary control variable.
-The collection includes the following benchmarks: `BmOcSimple`, ....
+- `oc` - a collection of optimal control problems described by ordinary differential equations with discrete binary control variable, some of the problems have explicit restrictions on the elements of the control vector.
+The collection includes the following benchmarks: `BmOcSimple`, `BmOcSimpleConstr`.

 - `qubo` - a collection of quadratic unconstrained binary optimization (QUBO) problems; all benchmarks are discrete and have a mode size equals `2`.
 The collection includes the following benchmarks: `BmQuboKnapAmba`, `BmQuboKnapQuad`, `BmQuboMaxcut`, `BmQuboMvc`.
     > The exact global minimum is known only for `BmQuboKnapAmba` benchmark.